pydanny/pydanny-v2/_posts/posts2019/writing-a-blog-tester.md

 - [cached-property: Don't copy/paste code](https://www.pydanny.com/cached-property.html)
 - [Docstrings and Various Python Objects](https://www.pydanny.com/docstrings-and-various-python-objects.html)

-I had a little python script that would recursively search my blog for `ReStructuredText`, slurp out the python blocks, write those to file, then run pytest against the generated files.
-This meant that while my blog might have grammar or spelling errors, the code was bug free.
+I had a little Python script that would recursively search my blog for `ReStructuredText`, slurp out the Python blocks, write those to file, then run pytest against the generated files.
+This meant that while my blog might have grammar or spelling errors, the code was bug-free.
+Having moved to `Markdown`, this script is no longer valid.

 # Requirements